 The prolonged use of drugs and alcohol leads to health problems.
 This may include concerns related to liver and kidney disease.
 It may also result in heart damage, cognitive function decline, and a heightened risk of memory loss.
 For teen boys, this is especially concerning as they are still developing.

-Finding Effective Treatment for Co-Occurring Disorders
+Finding Effective Co-Occurring Treatment

 Treatment for co-occurring disorders must address both the mental health disorder and the addiction.
 This is because they are both interconnected and impact each other.
 Without treating both, it is very difficult to effectively manage either one.